7 Essential Tips For Maintaining the Bilge Pump on Your Boat

 2. Invest in Bilge Cleaner

 The water that comes into the bilge is often full of debris, dirt, algae, and grime.
-Though the bilge is capable of pumping those contaminants out, doing so can take a toll on the components.
+Though the bilge is capable of pumping those contaminants out, doing so can damage the components.

 The best thing you can do for your automatic bilge pump is to invest in a dedicated cleaner.
 For best results, buy a purpose-built bilge cleaner to power through the gunk like our Better Boat Bilge Cleaner.
-This is a concentrated formula that works while you are out on the boat.
+This concentrated formula works while you're out on the boat.

 If you don't have one on hand, use a biodegradable boat soap to get rid of buildup.
 Just make sure to rinse the soap off thoroughly before you hit the water.